codeaphex/github_release_nuget_workflow/README.md

 ### Prerequisites

 - GitHub project secret named NUGET_TOKEN with a valid NuGet API key is set
+- Github repository name must match the name of the library project
 - AssemblyVersion of the library matches the GitHub Release version tag
   Rules: **MAJOR.MINOR.PATCH must match**
   Example: **AssemblyVersion: 0.1.1**